-Margaret Johnson is an Assistant Professor in the Department of Biophysics, which she joined in 2013.
+Margaret Johnson is an Associate Professor in the Department of Biophysics, which she joined in 2013.
 She received her B.S. in Applied Math from Columbia University and her PhD in Bioengineering from UC Berkeley.
 She completed her postdoc in the Lab of Chemical Physics at the NIH.
 Her multidisciplinary research group studies dynamical systems in biology.
-Her group addresses how macromolecular self-assembly is controlled to occur at the right place and time, with focus on endocytosis, viral exit, and transcriptional regulation.
+Margaret's group addresses how macromolecular self-assembly is controlled to occur at the right place and time, with focus on endocytosis, viral exit, and transcriptional regulation.
 Group members are interested both in principles and design of self-assembly, as well as biological function in cells.
 They develop and apply theory, modeling, and simulations to these problems, with frequent collaboration with experimentalists.
 Margaret has received an NIH Pathway to Independence Award, an NSF CAREER Award, and an NIH MIRA Award.

 Cells are complex dynamical systems, operating out-of-equilibrium.
 How do the many components within the cell self-organize and assemble at the right place for proper biological and mechanical function?
 To study these complex systems, we simulate networks of many interacting components, and construct simplified models that are amenable to analytical theory.
 We use and develop modeling techniques from physics, chemistry, and engineering, including molecular models for thermodynamics, reaction-diffusion models for stochastic dynamics in cells, and continuum models for coupling to mechanics.
 We are interested in principles and design of optimal self-assembly, as well as the development of predictive models for cell biological processes.
 The dynamics of self-assembly in the cell are challenging to simulate due to their dependence on fast molecular motion and slow collective dynamics, along with coupling to energy-consuming reactions.
 The reaction-diffusion methods developed in our lab enable simulations inaccessible to existing software tools, with broad applications in cell biology and engineering design.